 There's some pretty simple rules of thumb when it comes to knowing what will be the cheapest way to ship:

-- Only if your package weighs more than 20lbs would Medium or Large Flat Rate Boxes ever be a good deal.
+Only if your package weighs more than 20 pounds or you're shipping to the farthest zones and it weights more than 2-3 pounds would Medium or Large Flat Rate Boxes ever be a good deal.
 Regional Rate Boxes are never a good deal.

 One benefit of Priority Mail Cubic is you can use your own packaging, but USPS also offers free boxes you can use with Priority Mail Cubic: